 Volunteering is fun, easy and rewarding!

-Part of our aim at VSWGA Golf is to represent, promote and serve the best interest of women’s golf in Vermont.
-We cannot accomplish this mission without the help of volunteers who are so important to our success.
+Part of our mission at VSWGA is to represent, promote and serve the best interests of women golfers.
+We cannot accomplish these goals without the help of volunteers who are so important to our success.
 Volunteer opportunities are limitless, whether on site at any of our championships, helping with tournament planning or lending a helpful hand to any of the various VSWGA committees.

 “I really enjoyed volunteering as a spotter for the men’s tournaments at my club for the past three years.
 It is such a unique experience and opportunity to be involved in the energy and excitement of the sport.
 Volunteers make a difference in the quality of the event and help make the tournament memorable and successful.” — VSWGA member Dee Lamberton